p4150260

 No license, no hunting.

-Since the Montezuma people definitely want their share of that 98%, there is no doubt that they will continue to distort the marsh food web by “simulating drought” year after year to ensure a good supply, not only of duck food but of ducks — not necessarily for the duck stamp money, but ccertainly for the November hunting season.
+Since the Montezuma people definitely want their share of that 98%, there is no doubt that they will continue to distort the marsh food web by “simulating drought” year after year to ensure a good supply, not only of duck food but of ducks — just in time for the November hunting season.

 P4150654

-Which will ensure the very fish that the U.S. FISH and Wildlife Service are supposed to protect, are dried up and killed.
+Which will ensure that the fish the U.S. FISH and Wildlife Service are supposed to protect, are dried up and killed.

 And that the very wildlife that the U.S. Fish and WILDLIFE Service are supposed to protect, will have to find food sources elsewhere.